python/cpython/Doc/library/math.rst

    to the coefficient of k-th term in polynomial expansion of the expression ``(1 + x) ** n``.

-   Raises :exc:`TypeError` if either of the arguments not integers.
+   Raises :exc:`TypeError` if either of the arguments are not integers.
    Raises :exc:`ValueError` if either of the arguments are negative.

    .. versionadded:: 3.8